 You’ll see majestic views of the narrow canyons that support the large concrete dam and the hydro-electric power station that resides within it.
 The landscape, hills, and mountains that surround Lake Mead are a contrast of various shades of red, brown, yellow, and white colors.
 Be sure to bring your camera as the entire tour offers ample photo opportunities.

-Lake Mead – Hoover Dam Walking Tour with Limousine $125 per person
+Lake Mead – Hoover Dam Walking Tour with Limousine Bookings Available in 2022

 - 2 hours at Lake Mead and Hoover Dam

 - Bottled water provided in limousine; you are more than welcome to BYOB and/or snacks (no eating in the limo, please)

 - Walk and sightsee in the Lake Mead – Hoover Dam area

 - Limousine pickup from your Las Vegas hotel at 8:00 AM

 - Allow 4 hours from pickup from your hotel to drop off at your hotel